 - Quickly press and release momentary to change between functions.

-- Functions include fade a single color, fade between all colors, and rotate between all colors.
+- Functions include fading a single color, fading between all colors, and rotating between all colors.

 Who Needs This Light Controller?